Working Before Receiving a Signed Employment Contractachkarlaw-admin

 Whether seeking to hire an employee or present a written employment contract for them to sign after starting work, employers should consult an employment lawyer.
 Every case can turn on its specific facts, may contain additional hidden risks, and require unique solutions.

 If you are an employer who is seeking information about an employee who commenced employment before signing an employment contract, or an employee who commenced employment and was presented with an employment contract to sign, our team of experienced legal professionals can help.
-Contact us by phone toll-free at 1 (866)508-2548 or email us at [email protected], and let us help you find the solutions you need to move forward.
+Contact us today at +1 (866)508-2548 or email us at [email protected], and let us help you find the solutions you need to move forward.